Jefffer/jefffer/README.md

 🧑‍💻 Yes, I write code.
 🖨️ No, I can't fix your printer.
-☕ Fueled by coffee and Stack Overflow...
-ChatGPT and Gemini.
+☕ Fueled by coffee, Stack Overflow...
+ChatGPT and Gemini ✨.

 I specialize in making things work (sometimes even on purpose).